What to Pack for Seville: A Seasonal Guide

 Fall

 As the days get shorter and the air turns cooler, Seville takes on a more romantic air than ever.
 You may still be able to use some elements of your summer wardrobe in September and even into the first week of October.
 However, the rest of autumn cools down to a pleasantly mild temperature that’s perfect for exploring.
 Plus, you won’t need to worry about nearly as many tourist crowds as in the spring and summer!
-Here’s what to pack for Seville in the fall.

-• Comfortable flats: Fall in Seville is still pleasantly warm enough that you don’t need to bundle up.
+• Comfortable Flats: Fall in Seville is still pleasantly warm enough that you don’t need to bundle up.
 The same goes for footwear.
 However, you won’t see locals wearing sandals too far into September!
 To avoid sticking out as a tourist, opt for a pair of flats that will keep you comfortable without getting uncomfortably warm.

-• Shawl or scarf: Daytime temperatures in fall tend to be quite mild, but can still get a bit chilly on certain days.
+• Shawl or Scarf: Daytime temperatures in fall tend to be quite mild, but can still get a bit chilly on certain days.
 That being said, sometimes a jacket can get too heavy if you’re walking around sightseeing all day.
 Bring a lighter shawl or scarf that can easily fit into your bag instead.

 what to pack for seville